 DATABASE(S) DESCRIPTION NON-ASTM DATABASES HAZNET The HAZNET database contains facility and manifest data.
 Hist UST The Hist UST database lists historical registered USTs.
 CA FID USTs The FID UST contains active and inactive UST locations and is maintained by the SWRCB.
 SWEEPS USTs This UST listing was updated and maintained by a company contracted by the SWRCB in the early 1990s.
 The listing is no longer updated or maintained.
 CHMIRS The CHMIRS contains information on hazardous materials reporting.
 WMUDS/SWAT The WMUDS/SWAT is used for program tracking and inventory of waste management units.
 The system is maintained by the SWRCB.
 Hist CORTESE The Hist CORTESE database is designated by the SWRCB LUST, IWB SWF/LF, and the DTSC Cal Sites.
 This listing is no longer updated by the state agency.
 CA Drycleaners The CA Drycleaners is a list of drycleaner related facilities that have an EPA ID number.
-EDR US Hist Auto The EDR US Hist Auto Stat database is a list of potential gasoline service stations available to EDR researchers.
-Stat EDR US Hist The EDR US Hist Cleaners database is a list of potential drycleaner sites available to EDR researchers Cleaners
+EDR US Hist Auto Stat The EDR US Hist Auto Stat database is a list of potential gasoline service stations available to EDR researchers.
+EDR US Hist The EDR US Hist Cleaners database is a list of potential drycleaner sites available to EDR researchers Cleaners

-AST - Aboveground Storage Tank kg - kilograms
+AST - Aboveground Storage Tank

-Auto stat - Auto Station LQG - Large Quantity Generator
+Auto stat - Auto Station

-AWP - Annual Work Plan Properties LUST - Leaking Underground Storage Tanks
+AWP - Annual Work Plan Properties

-CA - California NFA - No Further Action
+CA - California

-CA FID - California Facility Inventory Database NFRAP - No Further Remedial Action Planned
+CA FID - California Facility Inventory Database

-Cal-EPA - California Environmental Protection Agency NPL - National Priorities List
+Cal-EPA - California Environmental Protection Agency

-CERCLA - Comprehensive Environmental Response, Compensation and Liability Act RCRA - Resource Conservation and the Recovery Act RWQCB - Regional Water Quality Control Board and Liability Information System
+CERCLA - Comprehensive Environmental Response, Compensation

+and Liability Act

-CERCLIS - Comprehensive Environmental Response, Compensation,
+CERCLIS - Comprehensive Environmental Response, Compensation, and Liability Information System